LiamRiddell/NoteMaster/README.md

 NoteMaster is currently only available for Windows.
 We require additional developers to help us bring experience to both Linux and macOS.

 ## Download NoteMaster
-NoteMaster can be downloaded via (GitHub Releases)[https://github.com/LiamRiddell/NoteMaster/releases].
+NoteMaster can be downloaded via [GitHub Releases](https://github.com/LiamRiddell/NoteMaster/releases).
 Please only download versions of NoteMaster that are hosted on GitHub.

 ## Make NoteMaster Better